FeryLuc/FeryLuc/README.md

 * SQL
 * Dart/Flutter

-I learned by myself with Udemy, Amazon FutureIngineer even Mimo on mobile.
+I learned by myself with Udemy, Amazon FutureIngineer, Sololearn even Mimo on mobile.

 Formed in App Developement by [Technipixl](https://github.com/technipixl) and then in Web Developement by [Sirius School](https://github.com/sirius-school).